This text is translated into Russian by google automatic human level neural machine.

 My dad polar bears fed three years.
 They came up to the house, dad threw deer legs from a half-balcony to them, bones.
 But there wasn’t such a thing that they constantly went.
 But then the dipper appeared.
 The fact is that when three cubs were born, the mother feeds two, and the third can never, there will not be enough resources.
 Because the third dipper always brought us to the Pole and left for good, because they knew that there were all sorts of goodies that would help there.
 And we always had little bears at home in childhood, they were from time to time all of our polar families.
 Then they contacted the mainland, and they were taken to zoos.
 It sounds pretty cruel, but, on the other hand, such a teddy bear in the nature of 100% is doomed.
 We periodically fed these bears, and the third teddy bear roamed in different apartments.
 It’s more correct to say, in multi-unit huts, we had a common corridor, each with its own kitchenette, such as a communal apartment.
 Everything was warm, great, friendly.
 For me, all these pebbles, ice floes, walruses, buntings, all this Wrangel life is native.

-This is such a heartbreaking land.
-I would love to go back at least a couple of days.
-This is a different world, another dimension.
-How many years have passed, but if I see these parts, I will cry sobbing.
-Everything was different there, people are purer there, all open, good-natured, because the north rallies people.
-In big cities I like it — I don’t like a person — that's all, the paths have diverged.
-Friends, acquaintances are lost, and on Wrangel support.
-The island is a special love and a special pain, it is a pity that there is no track now ...
+It's such a heartbreaking land.
+I would love to return there for at least a couple of days.
+This is another world, another dimension.
+How many years have passed, but if I see these parts, I will cry bitterly.
+Everything was different there, there people are purer in spirit, all open, good-natured, because the north unites people.
+In big cities I like - I don't like a person - that's all, we went our separate ways.
+Friends, acquaintances are lost, but support is on Wrangel.
+The island is a special love and a special pain, it's a pity that there is no path there now ...

 Made such exotic for an hour, a day.
 I think: what does the island look like now?
 Yes, just like 30 years ago!
 The same flowering tundra, the same chic hills, the same beautiful Arctic Ocean.
 The nature is harsh, but when you visit there, you even look at the very Bulgaria, Turkey, all this dregs, where we periodically travel with children, look at people - vanity.
 Everyone is sunbathing, boasting about hotels, yachts, and you try to live on Wrangel Island, that's where the exotic is!
 It seems they say, but what to do there?
 Yes there are so many interesting things!
 Our arctic foxes came under the windows, we opened the condensed milk to them, threw out these cans, they licked this condensed milk, the eels flew under the windows, walked like sparrows or pigeons.
 It takes so much for the soul.
 This part of the coast on which we now live is like a park, and when you find yourself in harsh conditions, you understand the sailors who plow the seas from year to year and do not want a different fate, because they are drawn and scared. ”